Wenham, Massachusetts: History

-Geography and transportation
+Geography

 According to the United States Census Bureau, the town has a total area of 21.1 km2, of which 19.8 km2 is land and 1.2 km2, or 5.91%, is water.
 It is one of the inland communities within the Metropolitan Area Planning Council's North Shore Task Force, but it is not part of the North Shore in the strictest sense, as it is not on the shore of the Atlantic Ocean (it lies 4 mi north of Massachusetts Bay).
 Wenham Lake lies within the town and in neighboring Beverly, and several other smaller ponds lie within town.
 A stretch of the Salem Beverly Waterway Canal passes through town as well, and the southernmost portion of the Ipswich River Wildlife Sanctuary lies in the western part of town.

 Wenham is bordered on the south by Beverly, on the east by Manchester-by-the-Sea, on the north by Hamilton, on the northwest by Topsfield, and on the west by Danvers.
 Wenham lies 6 mi north of Salem and 21 mi north-northeast of Boston.
-The eastern end of Wenham is crossed by Massachusetts Route 128, with one exit within town.
-Route 1A crosses through the center of town, with Route 22 crossing through the east and Route 97 crossing the southwest corner of town.
-Route 35 ends at Route 97 just over the Topsfield town line.

-Wenham lies along the Newburyport section of the Newburyport/Rockport Line of the MBTA Commuter Rail.
-There are no stations within town, but the Hamilton/Wenham station lies just north of town, and the North Beverly station lies south of town in Beverly.
-The tip of the north runway of Beverly Municipal Airport lies just within town; the nearest national and international air service is located at Boston's Logan International Airport.